superduper-io/superduper/README.md

 <div align="center">

 # Bring AI to your favourite database!
+## Integrate, train and manage any AI models and APIs directly with your database with your data.

 </div>